-- Do not drink alcoholic beverages or other products that have propylene glycol while you are using this medicine and for 3 days after you stop.
+- Do not drink alcohol or other products that have propylene glycol while you are using this medicine and for 3 days after you stop.

-- Avoid taking this medicine with milk or other dairy products.
+- Do not take this medicine with milk or other dairy products.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

 - Tell your doctor if you have kidney disease, liver disease, nerve problems, or a history of blood disorders or seizures.